Jordiag/azure-devops-mcp-server/README.md

 The `Dotnet.AzureDevOps.Mcp.Server` project brings these libraries together and exposes them as MCP tools.
 The server is implemented as a console application that hosts an ASP.NET Core web server using the [`ModelContextProtocol`](https://github.com/modelcontextprotocol) package.
 You can run it directly or adapt it to your preferred hosting environment—such as a container image, Azure Functions, or a Windows service.

-The MCP server follows the Model Context Protocol specification by serving MCP tools at the `/mcp` endpoint using Server-Sent Events (SSE) over HTTP.
+The MCP server follows the Model Context Protocol specification by serving MCP tools at the `/mcp` endpoint using the latest recommended protocol: Streamable HTTP transport.
 AI assistants can discover available tools at runtime by connecting to this endpoint and invoke them using structured function calls.

 Integration tests exercise each client against a real Azure DevOps organization.
 Another test suite validates end‑to‑end agent interactions using [Semantic Kernel](https://github.com/microsoft/semantic-kernel), demonstrating that an LLM can automatically invoke the published tools.